-Discover Cuyamaca Rancho State Park, CA
+Discover the best RV rental in Cuyamaca Rancho State Park, CA!

 Just 40 miles east of San Diego there’s a 25,000-acre oasis made up of rolling hills, meadows, mixed conifer and deciduous trees, large streams, and waterfalls.
 Cuyamaca Rancho State Park is one of the highest areas in San Diego County, with Cuyamaca Peak topping out just past 6,500 feet.
 This scenic park is a result of a rancher’s 1933 land sale to the California State Parks system.
 The acquisition provided work for the Depression-era Civilian Conservation Corps, whose work still remains today despite the destructive 2003 Cedar Fire that burned much of the park.